aws-samples/elevate-api-security-with-cognito-and-waf/README.md

 * [AWS WAF](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html) - Used to protect our API by filtering, monitoring, and blocking malicious traffic.
 * [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) - Used to enable access control for API

-Our lab is divided into several sections as follows:

-1. Deploy the lab base infrastructure.
-2. Use secrets securely.
-3. Prevent requests from accessing API directly.
-4. Application layer defense.
-5. Contol access to API.

-We have included CloudFormation templates for the first few steps to get your started and build out the base lab infrstructure.
-For the remainder of the lab we will use further templates what will deploy addtional services such as CloudFront, WAF and Cognito to further enhance the security of the workload.
-The remainder of the lab will then focus on the configuration of these services to create an example API environment which is secured at multiple layers.

-> [!NOTE]
-> For simplicity, we have used North Virginia **'us-east-1'** as the default region for this lab.
-Please ensure all lab interaction is completed from this region.

 ## Goals

 * Store and use secrets securely